syncfusion-content/blazor-docs/blazor/diagram-component/export.md

 ### Export diagram as single or multiple page

-Diagram provides support to export the entire diagram to single page or multiple pages using [FitToPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportSettings.html#Syncfusion_Blazor_Diagram_DiagramExportSettings_FitToPage) property.
+Diagram provides support to export the entire diagram to a single page or multiple pages using the [FitToPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportSettings.html#Syncfusion_Blazor_Diagram_DiagramExportSettings_FitToPage) property.
 The default value is false.

-* True: Exports the diagram in single page.
+* True: Exports the diagram in a single page.
 * False: Exports the diagram into multiple pages.

-The following code example illustrates how to export the diagram to single page.
+The following code example illustrates how to export the diagram to a single page.

 ```cshtml
 @using Syncfusion.Blazor.Diagram